- You are here:

 Takeaways for your own research communication

 Researchers from various disciplines of RUB share their knowledge and experiences on why and how they communicate their research – from highly specified expert communities to science communication beyond academia.
-By short real case examples and panel discussions, they explain approaches for different aims and target-groups.
-They will discuss with you why a broader range of communication had an impact for them being successful and visible in research.
+By short inputs and panel discussions, they explain approaches for different aims and target-groups and the experiences they made.
+They will discuss with you if and why a broader range of communication had an impact for them being successful and visible in research.
 In a post-it session you will share and discuss your research project and your self-understanding as researcher with peers from other disciplines.

 Join for RS Certificate: If you are interested in the Research School Certificate, participation in Research Communication Day is required once during your doctorate.